 Proper curing affects the condition of your wood, which can also prevent the wood from warping.
 Before you dry your wood, treat it so the drying won’t take too long or too slow.
-Also, we recommend using a kiln or oven to make your wood dry.
+Also, I recommend using a kiln or oven to make your wood dry.

 Wood Types That Do Not Warp

 Redwood does not warp because of its straight grain pattern and natural chemicals called tannins.
 This redwood composition helps it resist rotting, so it is ideal to use as a building material for decks, patios, and outdoor furniture.